Redocly/redocly-cli/docs/commands/login.md

 Use the `login` command to authenticate to the API registry.

-When you log in, the `preview-docs` command will start a preview server using Redocly API reference docs with all of the premium features.
+When you log in, the `preview-docs` command starts a preview server using Redocly API reference docs with all of the premium features.

-Also, you will be able to access your members-only (private) API definitions in the Redocly registry, and use the [`push`](./push.md) command.
+Also, you are able to access your members-only (private) API definitions in the Redocly registry, and use the [`push`](./push.md) command.

 If you're having issues with the `login` command, use the `--verbose` option to display a detailed error trace (if any).